laravel/docs/providers.md

 All service providers extend the `Illuminate\Support\ServiceProvider` class.
 Most service providers contain a `register` and a `boot` method.
 Within the `register` method, you should **only bind things into the [service container](/docs/{{version}}/container)**.
 You should never attempt to register any event listeners, routes, or any other piece of functionality within the `register` method.

-The Artisan CLI can generate a new provider via the `make:provider` command:
+You can generate a new provider using the `make:provider` Artisan command:

 ```shell
 php artisan make:provider RiakServiceProvider